Eugenia Berlin

-Eugenia Berlin (1905–2003) was a Russian Empire-born Canadian sculptor, painter, designer and director.
+Eugenia Berlin (1905–2003) was a Russian-born Canadian sculptor, painter, designer and director.

 Biography

 Education and training

 Berlin was born in Kharkov, Russian Empire and immigrated to Toronto, Ontario, Canada in 1925.
 She studied sculpture, drawing, and design at the L'Ecole des Beaux Arts in Geneva, Switzerland under James Vibert and Valentine Métein-Gilliard and privately under William Métein.
 She attended Central Technical School in Toronto, studying under Elizabeth Wyn Wood and Bobs Coghill Haworth.
 At the Chouinard School of Art, Berlin studied under Alexander Archipenko and attended the Alexander Archipenko School in New York City.
 Berlin's primary discipline was sculpture but she also worked in mixed media, pottery, watercolour, and painting.

 She practised, and was friends, with some of the pre-eminent artists in Canadian history: Emanuel Hahn, Elizabeth Wyn Wood, Jacobine Jones, Frances Loring and Florence Wyle, as well as artists that included Albert Jacques Franck, EB Cox, AJ Casson, Paraskeva Clark, Harold Town, AY Jackson, JWG Macdonald and Doris McCarthy.